DataDog/documentation/content/en/agent/kubernetes/configuration.md

 ### Using secret files

 Integration credentials can be stored in Docker or Kubernetes secrets and used in Autodiscovery templates.
-For more information, see the [Secrets Management documentation][12].
+For more information, see [Secrets Management][12].

 ### Ignore containers

 Exclude containers from logs collection, metrics collection, and Autodiscovery.
 Datadog excludes Kubernetes and OpenShift `pause` containers by default.
 These allowlists and blocklists apply to Autodiscovery only; traces and DogStatsD are not affected.
-The value for these environment variables support regular expressions.
+These environment variables support regular expressions in their values.

 | Env Variable                   | Description                                                                                                                                                                                                                        |
 |--------------------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|